WebcamDownloader/WebcamDownloader/README.md

 - Downloading multiple streams at once
 - Can be configured to close into system tray, useful in combination with automatic downloading
 - No ads, no tracking, completely open source and free

+## Command Line

+The app can be used from command line as well as from GUI.
+Downloading from command line is not currently finished and is being actively worked on.

+For more information see the [CLI Readme](CLI.md)